Jozefhdez/Jozefhdez/README.md

 ###

-<p align="left">My name is Jozef Hernández and I'm a Computer Science student from México</p>
+<p align="left">"My name is Jozef Hernández, and I am a second-semester Computer Engineering student at Monterrey Institute of Technology and Higher Education in Mexico."</p>

 ###